-The Commission has ordered disclosure of records concerning completed safety incident investigations on numerous occasions.6 Disclosure of such records does not interfere with its investigations, and may lead to discovery of admissible evidence and aid in the resolution of litigation regarding the accident or incident under investigation.7 Most of these resolutions responded to disclosure requests and/or subpoenas from individuals involved in electric or gas utility accidents or incidents, the families of such individuals, the legal representatives of such individuals or families, or the legal representatives of a defendant, or potential defendant, in litigation related to an accident or incident.
+The Commission has ordered disclosure of records concerning completed safety incident investigations on numerous occasions.
+Disclosure of such records does not interfere with its investigations, and may lead to discovery of admissible evidence and aid in the resolution of litigation regarding the accident or incident under investigation.
+The same basic principles apply to non-safety related investigations as well.

-Portions of incident investigation records which include personal information may be subject to disclosure limitations in the Information Practices Act of 1977 ("IPA").8 The IPA authorizes disclosure of personal information "[p]ursuant to the [CPRA]."2 The CPRA exempts personal information from mandatory disclosure, where disclosure would constitute an unwarranted invasion of personal privacy.10 Incident investigation records may include information subject to the lawyer-client privilege, official information from disclosure.11
+Portions of investigation records which include personal information may be subject to disclosure limitations in the Information Practices Act of 1977 ("IPA").
+The IPA authorizes disclosure of personal information "[p]ursuant to the [CPRA]."
+The CPRA exempts personal information from mandatory disclosure, where disclosure would constitute an unwarranted invasion of personal privacy.
+Investigation records may include information subject to the Commission's lawyer-client privilege, official information privilege, or similar disclosure limitations.
+The CPRA exempts such information from disclosure.
+In the commission of the commission of